 To improve the cardinality estimates for variables and functions, follow these guidelines:

-Consider using a standard table or temporary table to hold the results of multi-statement table-valued functions.
-The query optimizer does not create statistics for multi-statement table-valued functions.
-With this approach the query optimizer can create statistics on the table columns and use them to create a better query plan.
+Consider using a standard table or temporary table to hold the results of multi-statement table-valued functions (mstvf).
+The Query Optimizer does not create statistics for multi-statement table-valued functions.
+With this approach the Query Optimizer can create statistics on the table columns and use them to create a better query plan.

 If a stored procedure contains a query that uses a passed-in parameter, avoid changing the parameter value within the stored procedure before using it in the query.
 The cardinality estimates for the query are based on the passed-in parameter value and not the updated value.
 To avoid changing the parameter value, you can rewrite the query to use two stored procedures.